 Customer satisfaction impacts your business in many ways, making it easy to understand why companies invest in measuring the customer experience.
 Numbers can tell powerful stories, and organizations are spending up to $1.4 million to collect CX metrics — but are they capturing the right data?

 You can’t talk about measuring the customer experience without mentioning the two most popular and recognized CX metrics: Customer Satisfaction (CSAT) and Net Promoter Score (NPS).
-While both CSAT and NPS can reveal how customers feel about your company, there are attributes that can make one better aligned with your business goals.
+While both CSAT and NPS can reveal how customers feel about your company, neither metric is definitively superior.
+Each provides unique insights into customer experience, with CSAT focusing on specific interactions and NPS gauging overall loyalty.
+They are complementary, offering distinct insights that can guide your business decisions.

 Let’s explore both CSAT and NPS to help you understand their differences and identify which one (or both) you should be using to measure your customer experience.